How to Remove Glue From Floor: Quick Fixes Using What You Have at Home

 - Warm water

-Step 1: Scrape the Glue from the Vinyl
+Step 1: Scrape the Surface Glue

-Step 2: Apply Acetone
+Step 2: Apply Acetone Strategically

 Once most of the glue stains are scraped off, some glue residues will still remain on the surface.
 You can deal with them by applying acetone and scrubbing them off.